jundalisay/superblist/content/en/research/mohammad/quran/sura-030a.md

 8. Do they not reflect within themselves?
 Allah did not create the heavens and the earth, and what is between them, except with reason, and for a specific duration.
 But most people, regarding meeting their Lord, are disbelievers.

 {{< s v="9" >}}  Have they not travelled the earth and seen how those before them ended up?
 They were more powerful than them, and they cultivated the land and developed it more than they developed it, and their messengers came to them with clear signs.
 Allah would never wrong them, but they used to wrong themselves.

 {{< s v="10" >}}  Then, evil was the end of those who committed evil.
-That is because they rejected Al- lah’s revelations, and used to ridicule them.
+That is because they rejected Allah’s revelations, and used to ridicule them.

 {{< s v="11" >}}  Allah originates creation, and then repeats it.
 Then to Him you will be returned.

 12. On the Day when the Hour takes place, the guilty will despair.

-13. They will have no intercessors from among their idols, and they will disown their part- ners.
+13. They will have no intercessors from among their idols, and they will disown their partners.

-14. On the Day when the Hour takes place— on that Day they will separate.
+14. On the Day when the Hour takes place—on that Day they will separate.
 15. As for those who believed and did good deeds—they will be delighted in meadows.
-{{< s v="16" >}}But as for those who disbelieved, and re- jected Our signs and the encounter of the Hereafter—those will be hauled into the tor- ment.
+{{< s v="16" >}}But as for those who disbelieved, and rejected Our signs and the encounter of the Hereafter—those will be hauled into the torment.

 17. So glorify Allah when you retire at night, and when you rise in the morning.

 His is the praise in the heavens and on earth, and in the evening, and when you reach midday.